alovajs/alovajs.github.io/tutorial/client/strategy/seamless-data-interaction/modify-response.md

 ### Precautions

 1. In the onSuccess callback function, silentMethod has a value only in the `queue` and `silent` behavior modes;
-2. Generally speaking, you can use `silentMethod.a = ...` or `silentMethod.b = ...` to save operation records, but it will report an error in typescript, so _reviewData_ is specially provided as a silent Submit the save attribute of the operation record;
+2. Generally speaking, you can use `silentMethod.a = ...` or `silentMethod.b = ...` to save operation records, but it will report an error in typescript, so _reviewData_ is specially provided as a silent submit save attribute for the operation record;
 3. After modifying the silentMethod data, you need to save the modification through `silentMethod.save()`;

 The next step is to set retry parameters on silent submit requests.